-Number of claims Hectares Acres UEX Ownership % Riou Lake 7 13,643 33,713 100.00
+Number of claims Hectares Acres UEX Ownership % Riou Lake 6 12,414 30,676 100.00

-With the presence of radioactive boulders in glacial till on the property containing up to 11.3% uranium, graphitebearing gneiss units in the underlying basement rocks and local evidence of significant post-Athabasca reverse faulting, the property is prospective for unconformity-style uranium deposits.
+With the presence of radioactive boulders in glacial till on the property containing up to 11.3% uranium, graphitebearing gneiss units in the underlying basement rocks and evidence of significant post-Athabasca reverse faulting, the property is prospective for unconformity-style uranium deposits.

 The Riou Lake Project was written off in June 2014 due to a lack of planned future activity and the lapsing of two claims.
-One claim lapsed in March 2016 and was not re-staked.
-UEX maintains several Riou Lake claims in good standing.
+One claim lapsed in July 2017.
+UEX continues to maintain several Riou Lake claims in good standing.